What is difference between craft beer and draft beer?

 Answered by James Smith

-and draft may sound similar, but they actually have distinct differences that go beyond just the process.
+Craft and draft beer may sound similar, but they actually have distinct differences that go beyond just the process.
 As someone who is passionate about both beer and brewing, I can shed some light on this topic.

 1. Brewing Process: Craft beers are typically brewed in smaller batches, often in microbreweries or brewpubs.
 These establishments focus on quality and experimentation, allowing for more unique and diverse flavors.
 On the other hand, draft beers are produced on a larger scale in industrial breweries.
 They undergo a filtering and pasteurization process to ensure consistency and prolong shelf life.